return42/sphkerneldoc/linux_src_doc/net/batman-adv/multicast_c.rst

 Adds multicast listener announcements from the given mcast_list to the translation table if they have not been added yet.

+Do not call outside of the mcast worker! (or cancel mcast worker first)

 .. _`batadv_mcast_has_bridge`: